StarStrider23/Exploratory_Data_Analysis_in_Python/README.md

 ![Revenue prediction](https://github.com/user-attachments/assets/5a92a19d-6c27-4812-bf86-c19547c155bd)

 It is probably hard to read off the values, but one can extract them by using the mean() function.
 The future revenues are 50,342,852,500 SEK, 51,690,479,000 SEK, 52,976,455,100 SEK, 54,333,607,100 SEK and 56,024,699,600 SEK.
 Of course, making predictions aren't easy.
 There are just too many variabls and things that may go wrong.
 After all, nobody expected the outbreak of the COVID-19 virus.

+The increase coincides with the COVID-19 pandemic and the restrictions introduced in Sweden during 2020–2022.
+These included restrictions on the number of customers permitted in stores, restrictions on opening hours for bars and restaurants, and limitations on the number of people allowed to gather.
+Changes in consumer behaviour during this period may therefore have contributed to the unusually large increase in Systembolaget's revenue.
+However, the available data does not allow the effect of these factors to be isolated, and the observed increase should not be interpreted as evidence of a direct causal relationship.
+Systembolaget's publicly available sales statistics also do not provide sufficient information to determine the contribution of online sales to the change.
+Revenue subsequently declined in 2022 before returning to an upward trajectory.
+This suggests that at least part of the unusually large increase observed in 2020 was temporary, although the longer-term upward trend remained.
+Revenue Forecast
+To obtain an indicative forecast of future revenue, an ARIMA model was fitted using the Darts forecasting framework.
+Auto-ARIMA was used to select the model specification.
+The annual dataset contains only 16 observations, which places substantial limitations on the reliability of long-term time-series forecasting.
+The model should therefore be regarded as an exploratory forecasting tool rather than a precise prediction of future revenue.
+The historical series exhibits a clear trend but no obvious recurring seasonal pattern at the annual frequency.
+For this reason, a non-seasonal ARIMA model was used rather than a seasonal ARIMA specification.
+The resulting forecasts for the following five years are approximately:
+Year	Forecast revenue (SEK)
+2025	50,342,852,500
+2026	51,690,479,000
+2027	52,976,455,100
+2028	54,333,607,100
+2029	56,024,699,600
+The forecasts indicate continued revenue growth over the forecast horizon.
+However, they should be interpreted with considerable caution.
+With only 16 annual observations available for model fitting, there is limited information from which to estimate long-term dynamics or distinguish persistent trends from temporary changes.
+In addition, the model cannot anticipate structural changes in consumer behaviour, pricing, regulation, economic conditions or other unexpected events.
+Consequently, the forecasts are best interpreted as an extrapolation of the historical revenue pattern under the assumptions of the fitted model, rather than as a definitive prediction of Systembolaget's future revenue.

 ### 3.